 On the flip side, firm mattresses do have some drawbacks.
 Side sleepers often find firm mattresses uncomfortable because they’re too hard to cushion the shoulders and hips.
 Firm mattresses can also increase pain for people with certain conditions like scoliosis.
-And since they don’t compress very easily, they’re not the best for all-over pressure point relief—even firm memory foam mattresses only offer slight pressure relief.
+And since they don’t compress very easily, they’re not the best for all-over pressure point relief—even traditional memory foam mattresses firmer mattresses only offer slight pressure relief.

 If you’re looking for something with a little more give, medium mattresses might be up your alley.
 Medium beds compress easier than firm mattresses when you sit down on them, but they still offer more support than soft beds.

 These mattresses are suitable for a higher number of sleepers because they offer sufficient pressure relief while still maintaining enough firmness to keep the spine in a neutral position.
-Both side sleepers and combo sleepers usually find them more comfortable for this reason.
+Both side sleepers and combo sleepers usually find them one of the most comfortable mattresses for this reason.